bernardr/bernardr.github.io/_posts/2017-02-15-Mapbox-ACA-Map.md

 title:  New MapBox Version of the ACA Map
 ---

-# New MapBox Version of the ACA Map

 Last year, when I lived in Utah, [I slapped together a Google Map of ACA Locations](http://bernardr.com/unknown/affordable-care-act/).
 Back when I was working on it, I lamented my use of Google Maps.
 The licensing seemed too restricive for my purpose — to openly share what I felt was public information.

 To it’s credit, Google Maps is incredibly easy to use.
 Provided you’ve already GeoCoded your data, it’s as easy as uploading a `.csv`.